DeepSkyForge/GraXpertSuite4PixInsight/README.md

 Important notes:
 - On Windows, GraXpert splatch window hide PixInsight Pause/Abort pop-up.
 You have to press Enter even though you don't have access to the pop-up.
 - I never tested GraXpert4Pix on Mac or Linux system.
 Feedbacks are welcome.

-- Please report any issue with GraXpert4Pix or integraton with GraXpert here.
+For any issue with GraXpert4Pix or integraton with GraXpert please open a case [https://github.com/AstroDeepSky/GraXpert4PixInsight/issues](here).

 # Installation